Cloud Architect Career Guide: 10 In-Demand Jobs and Skills in 2024

 Cloud-based data delivery models.
 Cloud computing service vendors typically provide organizations with IT capabilities via one of three major models: Software as a Service (SaaS), Infrastructure as a Service (IaaS), or Platform as a Service (PaaS)

-Cloud architects usually work with a team of IT professionals such as DevOps engineers and software developers.
-Together, they help deliver final projects that solve organisations’ cloud computing needs.
+Cloud architects usually work with a team of IT professionals, such as DevOps engineers and software developers.
+Together, they help deliver final projects that solve an organization’s private cloud, public cloud, or hybrid cloud computing needs..
 Specific tasks and responsibilities can include:

 Designing the cloud environment for a company based on its requirements